charbugs/emphasize/README.md

 The content of an setup response is an json object that must contain at least a `title` and a `description` for the marker.
 Titel and description will be shown in the user interface of Emphasize.
 The `author`, `homepage` and `supportedLanguages` field provide additional informations but have further impact on the functionality of the marker.

-By means of the `inputs` field the setup defines that there should be an text input form in the marker view of the user interface so that the user can enter data (a search term in that case) before applying the marker.
+By means of the `inputs` field the marker defines that there should be an text input form in the corresponding marker view of the user interface so that the user can enter data (a "search term" in the example) before applying the marker.
 As you can see the `inputs` field is an array which means that a marker can define multiple input forms.
 It's also possible to define a selection form, e.g.;

 ```Javascript
 {